Demston/Demston/README.md

 ### 👨‍💻 About Me:

 I'm Dmitry — a Python Developer with focus on backend & automation.
 I build tools that solve real tasks — from full-stack web apps to enterprise messenger integrations.
 I spend about 50% of my workflow working with SQL databases.
 Git, Docker, Bash and PowerShell are also in my daily toolbox.
-Currently exploring Computer Vision (OpenCV) and Practical ML to build smarter automated solutions.
+Currently exploring Computer Vision and Practical ML to build smarter automated solutions.

 ---